oberocks/superjsonic/README.md

 const headline = JSONIC.generate_element('h1', [icon, "J.J.
 Fad's Supersonic"], {
   class: 'text-3xl'
 });

-// Add the generated markup to the document document.getElementById('target').appendChild(headline);
 ```

 Conversely, instead of passing an array of an element node and a headline string, we can set the text property to `false` and pass our icon element and headline string using the final child nodes parameter (which expects an array of text strings and/or element nodes) for your element like so: